The Cask of Amontillado

-Montresor invites Fortunato to sample amontillado that he has just purchased without proving its authenticity.
-Fortunato follows him into the Montresor family vaults, which also serve as catacombs.
-For unknown reasons, Montresor seeks revenge upon Fortunato and is actually luring him into a trap, entombing him alive within the catacombs.
-At the end of the story, Montresor reveals that 50 years have passed since he took revenge and Fortunato's body has not been disturbed.
+Montresor invites Fortunato to sample amontillado that he has ostensibly purchased without proving its authenticity.
+Intrigued by the promise of fine wine and having already drunk enough to impair his judgment, Fortunato follows him into the Montresor family vaults, which also serve as catacombs.
+However, there is no amontillado; Montresor instead lures him into a trap, entombing him alive within the catacombs.
+At the end of the story, Montresor reveals that fifty years have passed since he took revenge and Fortunato's body has not been disturbed.

 Scholars have noted that Montresor's reasons for revenge are unclear and that he may simply be insane.
 However, Poe also leaves clues that Montresor has lost his family's prior status and blames Fortunato.
 Further, Fortunato is depicted as an expert on wine, which Montresor exploits in his plot, but he does not display the type of respect towards alcohol expected of such experts.
 Poe may have been inspired to write the story by his own real-life desire for revenge against contemporary literary rivals.
 The story has been frequently adapted in multiple forms since its original publication.

 Plot summary

-The story's narrator, Montresor, tells an unspecified person, who knows him very well, of the day he took his revenge on Fortunato (Italian for "the fortunate one"), a fellow nobleman.
-Angry over numerous injuries and some unspecified insult, Montresor plots to murder his "friend" during Carnival, while the man is drunk, dizzy, and wearing a jester's motley.

-Montresor lures Fortunato into a private wine-tasting excursion by telling him he has obtained a pipe (about 130 gallons, or 492 litres) of what he believes to be a rare vintage of amontillado.
-He proposes obtaining confirmation of the pipe's contents by inviting a fellow wine aficionado, Luchesi, for a private tasting.
-Montresor knows Fortunato will not be able to resist demonstrating his discerning palate for wine and will insist that he taste the amontillado rather than Luchesi who, as he claims, "cannot tell Amontillado from Sherry".
-Fortunato goes with Montresor to the wine cellars of the latter's palazzo, where they wander in the catacombs.
-Montresor offers wine (first Médoc, then De Grave) to Fortunato in order to keep him inebriated.
-Montresor warns Fortunato, who has a bad cough, of the dampness, and suggests they go back, but Fortunato insists on continuing, claiming that he "shall not die of a cough".
-During their walk, Montresor mentions his family coat of arms: a golden foot in a blue background crushing a snake whose fangs are embedded in the foot's heel, with the motto Nemo me impune lacessit ("No one provokes me with impunity").